Skip to main content

 Frame deep work in terms of output quality and business results rather than personal preference.
 Propose a trial period where you block 2-3 hours of focused time daily and measure the results.
 Demonstrate that batch-processing communications at set times actually improves your responsiveness because you handle messages more thoughtfully.
 Most managers care about results, and deep work consistently produces better outcomes.

-Tools for Deep Work
+What is Tools for Deep Work?

 Plan and optimize your deep work sessions with these free tools: